 I also like to put the expiration date of the baking powder on the label.
 Baking powder loses efficacy over time, so use it within one year of making your batch AND before the expiration date on the package.

-Give your elf-rising flour blend a good mix before using it.
+Give your self-rising flour blend a good mix before using it.

 💬Frequently Asked Questions

 Yes, if a recipe calls for baking soda you do need to add it.
-The baking powder in the self-rising flour will not be enough.
+Some recipes call for 2 rising agents and the baking powder in the self-rising flour will not be enough.

 Gluten-free flour blends can be dramatically different in weight.
 Therefore, it is recommended that you scoop your flour into a measuring cup and level it.